-Since these are such a major part of Japanese kite culture I thought they still deserved a page on this site.
+From a kiting perspective, these brightly colored shimmering tubes are closer to being windsocks.
+However, since these are such a major part of Japanese kite culture I thought they still deserved a page on this site.

 It used to be for boys only, but Japan has moved with the times so that both boys and girls can enjoy the day now.

 On this day, fish kites and streamers are hung from bamboo poles outside people's homes, representing the male occupants.
-In fact, this goes for poles everywhere around the country, and even from the occasional car aerial!
+In fact, this goes for poles everywhere around the country and even from the occasional car aerial!
 As the wind blows into the mouth of the windsock, the kite wriggles around giving the impression of a fish swimming upstream.